chris-haste/fastapi-logger/README.md

 The background task will log with the same `trace_id` as the original request, enabling end-to-end tracing across async operations.

----

-## 🗺️ Roadmap

-- [ ] Refactor to remove dependency on structlog
-- [ ] OpenTelemetry span auto-capture
-- [ ] SQLAlchemy slow-query detector
-- [ ] Redis/RabbitMQ context propagation helpers
-- [ ] Live log-level toggle endpoint (`/admin/log-level`)
-- [ ] Kinesis / PubSub sinks

-Contributions welcome—see **`CONTRIBUTING.md`** for guidelines.

----

-## 🤝 License

-Apache 2.0 — free for commercial and open-source use.

-> _FastAPI-Logger is built for high-throughput async APIs, but the core modules are framework-agnostic—use them in Celery workers, scripts, or any structlog pipeline with minimal tweaks._

 ## Multiple Sink Support

 `fapilog` supports writing log events to multiple destinations (sinks) in parallel.
 This is useful for redundancy, local debugging, and sending logs to multiple backends (e.g., stdout, file, and Loki) at the same time.